 / command or pasting a file from the clipboard) or by reusing an object with the

 @ command and then searching for it in the control dropdown.

-An entity block supports different views.
-Entities can be displayed as an inline (icon and title), as a small card, as a wide card, or as an embed.
+An object block supports different views.
+Objects can be displayed as an inline (icon and title), as a small card, as a wide card, or as an embed.
 An embed lets you edit the embedded content in place (a concept called transclusion).
 The design of the views may vary depending on the type of content.
 Some basic content types also offer additional views.
 Images, for example, can be additionally displayed as a small or large square or in full-width mode.

 🤔 Do you find this explanation unclear or feel like something is missing in the docs?